ilyasBouya/Converter-project--npm/README.md

 # Converter-project--npm
 All the files are in master branch.
-This project aimed to simplify the utilisation of converter between International measures and British measures
+This project aimed to simplify the utilisation of convertertion between International measures and British one